Gestational Diabetes Test Prep | 3 & 1 Hour Glucose Test Instructions & Expectations

 Considering the fact that I was still on nausea medication for my pregnancy, I did not expect to be able to make it through the gestational diabetes three hour test.
 I was overjoyed and relieved when the last blood draw was completed and I had actually made it to the end!
 I still feared the results (which ended up being good!) but I felt a huge weight lifted that I at least had survived the test.

-A few things I recommend to prepare:
+A few things I recommend to prepare for the 3 hour insulin tolerance test:

 1. Schedule your test as early in the morning as you can!